mmu-webdesign/Level4-web-term-1/HTML/page-11.md

 The `lang="fr"` ensures that a screen reader or AI voice will read that particular sentence in French, as opposed to continuing reading it as English.

+These language codes are defined by the [ISO 639-1 standard](https://en.wikipedia.org/wiki/ISO_639-1).

 ## Non-semantic wrappers